By guest blogger Suzanne Rowan Kelleher

 Keeping in touch is important and doing so while traveling (away from the girls) is a way to bond in ways you can't do as a couple.
 I can vouch that my girls getaways (goofy as that trendy little name sounds for a vacation) are a God-send when it comes to staying connected to friends.
 Especially when you're increasingly busy post-college with work and life.

 P.s., clearly, other bloggers think the term mancation is as ridiculous as I do.
 However, the concept is sound.
 Guys do travel together, label or no label.
-Take a look at what other bloggers are saying about the new travel industry invention of the term mancation.

 Where do the expert golfers go?
 You know – the smooth swingers with enviable handicaps.
 Don’t we all long to tee off at a place of undisputed beauty and repute?
 And nothing’s better than sharing such a grand moment with friends.